ibm-cloud-docs/EventStreams/satellite_provisioning.md

 {: step}

 The Schema Registry API is not automatically enabled when you provision an {{site.data.keyword.messagehub}} Satellite instance.
-You must provide a Cloud Object Storage bucket for Schema Registry as its backend storage to enable this API.
-It is your responsibility to manage this bucket, including but not limited to: data encryption, data backup, and disaster recovery.
+You must provide an {{site.data.keyword.cos_full_notm}} bucket for Schema Registry as its backend storage to enable this API.
+You are responsible for managing this bucket, including but not limited to: data encryption, data backup, and disaster recovery.

-1. Create an Cloud Object Storage instance; it could be on {{site.data.keyword.Bluemix}}, or on a Satellite location.
+1. Create an Cloud Object Storage instance either on {{site.data.keyword.Bluemix}} or on a Satellite location.
-    The COS instance on Cloud could be in the same account or in a different account as the {{site.data.keyword.messagehub}} Satellite instance.
+    The COS instance on Cloud can be in the same account or in a different account as the {{site.data.keyword.messagehub}} Satellite instance.
     The COS instance on Satellite must be in the same account and in the same location as the {{site.data.keyword.messagehub}} Satellite instance.

 2. Create a bucket in the COS instance.